victoriagopin/Movie-Magic/README.md

 - After you are finished with the set up you should be able to open the project in the browser at this link - http://localhost:3000

+## Features

+- **Guest Users:**
+  - View the list of uploaded movies
+  - Browse the descriptions of the movies
+  - Access the search page, where they can find a specific movie

+- **Registered users have extended functionality that allows them to:**
+  - Create new movies on the platform
+  - Add the cast to the movies they create